heheshang/AuroraPlan/Rust for Rustaceans.md

 • How the function is told where to jump back to when it returns
 • How various CPU states, like registers, are restored in the caller after the function completes

-Rust has its own unique calling convention that isn’t standardized and is allowed to be changed by the compiler over time.
+- Rust has its own unique calling convention that isn’t standardized and is allowed to be changed by the compiler over time.
 This works fine as long as all function definitions and calls are compiled by the same Rust compiler, but it is problematic if you want interoperability with external code because that external code doesn’t know about the Rust calling convention.
-Every Rust function is implicitly declared with extern "Rust" if you don’t declare anything else.
+- Every Rust function is implicitly declared with extern "Rust" if you don’t declare anything else.
 Using extern on its own, as in Listing 11-2, is shorthand for extern "C", which means “use the standard C calling convention.”
 The shorthand is there because the C calling convention is what you want in nearly every case of FFI.

 **NOTE** Unwinding generally works only with regular Rust functions.
 If you unwind across the end of a Rust function that isn’t extern "Rust", your program will abort.
 Unwinding across the FFI boundary into external code is undefined behavior.
 With RFC 2945, Rust gained a new extern declaration, extern "C-unwind"; this permits unwinding across FFI boundaries in particular situations, but if you wish to use it you should read the RFC carefully.

-Foreign Function Interfaces 199
-Rust also supports a number of other calling conventions that you supply as a string following the extern keyword (in both fn and block context).
+- Rust also supports a number of other calling conventions that you supply as a string following the extern keyword (in both fn and block context).
 For example, extern "system" says to use the calling convention of the operating system’s standard library interface, which at the time of writing is the same